JasmeetSinghBali/Blockchain_Snippets_Projects/to_do_app_solidity/ReadMe.md

 - ****Truffle contracts(create a javascript version of the SC) so that we can interact with the contract.****

+> ## Writing test cases for blockchain via mocha and chai

+- ****truffle test(different teminal) to execute the test on already running solidity  application refer test directory****

+> ## Creating Tasks by Solidity (events that are triggered anytime anything happens inside the Smart contract)

+- ****So we can listen to the events so that when a certain function executes in the smart contract we get kinda notification refer ToDoList.sol in the build->contracts directory****

+- ****Example****

+         // event that gets triggered when a new task is created

+         event TaskCreated(
+          uint id,
+          string content,
+          bool completed
+         );

+         // calling or handling this event via emit which creates a task with taskCount value as its id,content and then boolean value of false

+         function createTask(){
+           emit TaskCreated(taskCount,_content,false);
+         }

+- ****the event info is container in logs properties of the event result attribute refer ToDoList.test.js****

+> ## IMPORTANT While Creating new task u need to exlplicitely mention the default account etherium will use/charge to create the task.

+       web3.eth.defaultAccount=web3.eth.accounts[0];
+       console.log(web3.eth.defaultAccount);

+- ****Also can check in ganache transaction or logs  section to verify your transactions history****

 Timestamp https://www.youtube.com/watch?v=coQ5dg8wM2o
 59:00